oasisresearchlab/meta/general.md

 Megacognition also doubles as a way to describe the kinds of cognition we are interested in augmenting: high level capabilities like creativity, design, problem solving, and complex reasoning and decision-making, in domains like policymaking and service design and scientific discovery and basic R&D.

+# What do we value?

+Our values: can evolve (but probably slowly), reflect yearly

+1. **Curiosity**: we care about solving problems that we are curious about (vs. strategic/career, or change without curiosity - we are best positioned to increase knowledge, not necessarily implement scalable solutions)
+2. **Change/impact**: we care about solving problems that can have real world impact.
+3. **Creativity**: encourage questioning assumptions, practices for making sure we aren't stuck, draw from multiple disciplines. how do we grow ideas?
+4. **Care/conscientiousness**: github, preregistration, statistical improvement (inspiration: https://meaningness.com/metablog/upgrade-your-cargo-cult; and also http://www2.csudh.edu/ccauthen/576f12/frankfurt__harry_-_on_bullshit.pdf)
+5. **Community**: when possible, collaborate. open science. community of practice too: multiple levels of involvement. everyone is getting better. diversity and inclusion: against elitism and tribalism and "NIMBY".

+1 and 2 drive *what* kinds of problems we work on.
+3-5 describe *how* we work.
+More on that in practices below.

 # What is our toolkit?

 ## Experiments